-As the US healthcare system moves further toward value-based design, this project aims to provide an essential foundation for best attributing care and payments in areas that have not previously been addressed.
-Many of the patient attribution approaches used today focus on chronic conditions and assign responsibility to a single provider or groups of providers.
+Attribution is a method used to assign patients and their outcomes to providers or entities for measuring quality of care or determining reimbursement.
+Many patient attribution approaches used today focus on chronic conditions and assign responsibility for care and outcomes of patients to a single provider or provider group.
 These attribution models are often designed by public or private payers, and accountability is often based on patients' pre-existing affiliations with health plans and health systems.